-You will not be eligible for the bursary if:
+You will not be eligible for the bursary if you are:

-- You are studying a course that is funded by the NHS
+- studying a course that is funded by the NHS

-- You are studying for an Equivalent Level Qualification (ELQ)
+- studying for an Equivalent Level Qualification (ELQ)

-- You are studying on a sandwich year or year abroad
+- studying on a sandwich year or year abroad

-- You are studying a part time course or a postgraduate course
+- studying a part time course or a postgraduate course

 How to apply

 Student Finance England’s assessment of the student’s household income is used to determine eligibility for the University of Northampton Bursary.
-Students do not need to apply separately for a bursary assessment.
+You do not need to apply separately for a bursary assessment.

-Students will automatically be assessed on their bursary eligibility provided they (and their sponsors or partner) have given consent on their application to Student Finance to share their household income information with the University.
-Bursary assessments can only be completed by the University if the student’s household income is fully verified by Student Finance England (or relevant local assessment body).
+You will be automatically assessed on your bursary eligibility provided you (and your sponsors or partner) have given consent on your application to Student Finance to share their household income information with the University.
+Bursary assessments can only be completed by the University if the your household income is fully verified by Student Finance England (or relevant local assessment body).

 Please note the deadline for being assessed for a bursary for the academic year 2016/17 is 1st June 2017.

-It is the student’s responsibility to ensure accurate and timely evidence is provided to Student Finance England so that the household income is verified to the University before 1st June 2017 deadline.
+It is your responsibility to ensure accurate and timely evidence is provided to Student Finance England so that the household income is verified to the University before 1st June 2017 deadline.